rconan/skycover/readme.md

 simulation.
 So the simulation might look off if you are viewing polygons from a few simulations ago.

-## Making a Move of the Visual Simulation
+## Making a Movie of the Visual Simulation

 The iterprobes_tracking matlab function records each frame it displays in a matrix that it returns to the caller.
 If you are just interested